This Day In Writing History

 In 2006, a feature film adaptation of White Noise reached the preproduction stage, but then the plans fell through and the novel was never filmed.
 Whether it will be filmed in the future is unknown.

-In 2006, DeLillo wrote the screenplay for the acclaimed avant garde indie film Game 6.
+That same year, DeLillo wrote the screenplay for the acclaimed avant garde indie film Game 6.
 Set amidst the 1986 World Series between the New York Mets and the Boston Red Sox, the film starred Michael Keaton as Nicky Rogan, a playwright and obsessed Red Sox fan.

 Instead of going to his play's opening night, Nicky watches the ballgame at a bar.
 The Red Sox are on the verge of beating the Mets and winning the World Series.
 Nicky sees this as a sign that his play will be a success.
 Then the Sox blow the game and Nicky snaps...